stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Install Python With Tools That Support Multiple Versions

 Instead of manually installing Python on to your development systems with packages from [the Python Website](https://www.python.org), use tools that provide copies of Python on demand.
 This means that you can choose a Python version for each of your projects, and upgrade projects to new versions of Python later without interfering with other tools and projects that use Python.
+The official [Python Install Manager](https://docs.python.org/dev/using/windows.html) for Microsoft Windows supports multiple Python versions, but does not have the other features of a project tool.

-The project tools can install copies of Python as needed.
+The project tools can install copies of Python as needed, in addition to their other features.
 They use [standalone builds](https://github.com/astral-sh/python-build-standalone), which are modified versions of Python that are maintained by [Astral](https://astral.sh/), not the Python project.
 The standalone builds have [some limitations](https://gregoryszorc.com/docs/python-build-standalone/main/quirks.html) that are not present with other copies of Python.

 Version manager tools like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) also allow you to switch between different versions of Python at will, as well as providing the defined version for each of your projects.
 I provide a separate [article on using version managers](https://www.stuartellis.name/articles/version-managers/).